-Parameter or option Description /PreCheck (Optional) Controls the handling of database pre-checks.
+Parameter or option Description enables a database configuration without other programs. /PreCheck (Optional) Controls the handling of database pre-checks.
 The input is given as + or - followed by the ID for the pre-check.
 Multiple instances of this parameter are possible. +ID: The pre-check is repaired.
 If the pre-check is not repairable, an error message is displayed. -ID: Pre-check is ignored.
 This only works for optional tests.
-Example:/precheck=-JobqueueEmpty.
-The ID can be taken from the PreCheck with ID '{0}' failed! error message. /System Database system.
+Example: /precheck=-JobqueueEmpty.
+The ID can be taken from the PreCheck with ID '{0}' failed! error message. /SysAdmin Connection parameter for an administrative database connection. /System Database system.
 Permitted value is MSSQL . /User (Optional) Configuration of a system user's password (Person.DialogUserPassword).
 Multiple instances of this parameter are possible.
-DialogUser: Name of the system user (DialogUser.UserName). password: Password (plain text or password hash). /Config (Optional) Global JSON configuration file for variables. @file As an alternative to directly issuing commands, you can name a text file containing the commands.
+DialogUser: Name of the system user (DialogUser.UserName). password: Password (plain text or password hash). @file As an alternative to directly issuing commands, you can name a text file containing the commands.
 Every command is in a separate line. -v (Optional) Provides additional information (verbose). -? h Display program help.